untilde/paketti-manual/README.md

 * Control selected sample loop start/end with MIDI;
 * Any much much more!

-An extensive list of additions is available at the official Paketti GitHub page.
+An extensive list of additions is available at the official [Paketti GitHub page](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/).

+# Index
+For better comprehension, this manual is divided into sections.
+Each chapter corresponds to a different Renoise screen/tab and can be accessed from the list below:

+1) Global
+2) Instrument Box
+3) Sampler
+4) Pattern Editor
+5) Pattern Matrix
+6) Mixer
+7) Phrase Editor

+# Credits
+Paketti is a project by Esa Ruoho, a.k.a Lackluster.
+More information [here](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/blob/master/README.md#thanks).